Opposition to United States involvement in the Vietnam War: African Americans

-King, during the year of 1966, spoke out that it was hypocritical for Black Americans to be fighting the war in Vietnam, since they were being treated as second-class citizens back home.
-One of his arguments was that many white middle-class men avoided the draft by college deferments, but his greatest defense was that the arms race and the Vietnam War were taking much needed resources away from the civil rights movement and the War on Poverty.
-To combat these issues, King selected a strategy of rallying the poor working-class in hopes that the Federal Government would redirect resources toward fighting the War on Poverty.
-King used the statistic that for the 1967 war budget, the U.S. government underestimated the cost by $10 billion, which was five times the poverty budget.
+King, during the year of 1966, publicly declared that it was hypocritical for Black Americans to be fighting in Vietnam since they were being treated as second-class citizens back home.
+One of his arguments was that many white middle-class men avoided the draft by college deferments, but his greatest defense was that the arms race and the Vietnam War were taking much-needed resources away from the civil rights movement and the war on poverty.
+To combat these issues, King rallied the poor working class in hopes that the federal government would redirect resources toward fighting the war on poverty.
+To emphasize his point, King would use the statistic that the US government had underestimated the cost of the 1967 war budget by $10 billion, which was five times the poverty budget.

-Black antiwar groups opposed the war for similar reasons as white groups, but often protested in separate events and sometimes did not cooperate with the ideas of white antiwar leadership.
+Black anti-war groups opposed the war for similar reasons as white groups but often protested in separate events and sometimes did not cooperate with the ideas of white anti-war leadership.
 They harshly criticized the draft because poor and minority men were usually most affected by conscription.
 In 1965 and 1966, African Americans accounted for 25 percent of combat deaths, more than twice their proportion of the population.
-As a result, black enlisted men themselves protested and began the resistance movement among veterans.
+As a result, black enlisted men protested and began the resistance movement among veterans.
 After taking measures to reduce the fatalities, apparently in response to widespread protest, the military brought the proportion of blacks down to 12.6 percent of casualties.

-African Americans involved in the antiwar movement often formed their own groups, such as Black Women Enraged, National Black Anti-War Anti-Draft Union, and National Black Draft Counselors.
-Some of the differences were how Black Americans rallied behind the banner of "Self-determination for Black America and Vietnam", while whites marched under banners that said, "Support Our GIs, Bring Them Home Now!".
+African Americans involved in the anti-war movement often formed their own groups, such as Black Women Enraged, National Black Anti-War Anti-Draft Union, and National Black Draft Counselors.
+Some differences in these groups included how Black Americans rallied behind the banner of "Self-determination for Black America and Vietnam," while whites marched under banners that said, "Support Our GIs, Bring Them Home Now!".
 Within these groups, however, many African American women were seen as subordinate members by black male leaders.
 Many African American women viewed the war in Vietnam as racially motivated and sympathized strongly with Vietnamese women.
-Such concerns often propelled their participation in the antiwar movement and their creation of new opposition groups.
+Such concerns often propelled their participation in the anti-war movement and their creation of new opposition groups.